-John C. Hart\$ Washington State University hart@eecs.wsu.edu
+John C. Hart University of Illinois jch@cs.uiuc.edu

 Abstract

 Numerous techniques have been developed to perform advanced shading operations in real time.
 The real-time versions vary greatly from their original implementations due to the constraints of existing hardware and programming libraries.
 This paper introduces a grammar for articulating these modern real-time shading pipelines.
 We survey the existing techniques, using the grammar to classifies them into a taxonomy illustrating the commutations that differentiate the pipelines from the classical version and each other.
 The taxonomy follows a natural development that concludes with texture shading, which is applied to four advanced shaders to explore its versatility.